rutbergphilip/RedisRacer/README.md

 ## Overview

-RedisRacer is a performance benchmarking tool that makes use of the lightweight benchmarking library `tinybench` and evaluates the speed and efficiency of Redis interactions between the Node-Redis and IORedis libraries through a range of benchmark operations such as GET, SET, HSET, HGETALL, and JSON operations.
-I built this tool in the hopes of understanding the performance differences between the two major NodeJS redis-libraries IORedis and Node-Redis.
+RedisRacer is an ioredis vs node-redis performance benchmarking tool that makes use of the lightweight benchmarking library `tinybench` and evaluates the speed and efficiency of Redis interactions between these two libraries through a range of benchmark operations such as GET, SET, HSET, HGETALL, and JSON operations.
+I built this tool in the hopes of understanding the performance differences between the two major NodeJS redis-libraries ioredis and node-redis.
 To my surprise, the findings I made differs slightly from other benchmarking tools I have found and tested previously.

 ## Benchmark Results